Artistic Director, Co-founder

 Development & Communications Director

-As Development and Communications Manager for ISC, Marisa is responsible for donor management, seeking grant opportunities, fundraising and communications efforts that support ISC’s artistic programming.
+Marisa is responsible for fundraising, donor management, seeking grant opportunities, and communications efforts that support ISC’s artistic programming.
 She previously worked in Arts Learning at the Arts Council for Long Beach.
 Before entering the nonprofit arts sector she worked in the television industry for twenty years as a producer for MTV, TLC and HGTV.
-Marisa's trained in classical dance with Choo Chiat Goh and Lin Yee Goh at the Goh Ballet School in Vancouver, and spent her summers studying in New York City at the Joffrey Ballet School, with Melissa Hayden, and with Douglas Wassell.
+Marisa trained in classical ballet with Choo Chiat Goh and Lin Yee Goh (Goh Ballet School in Vancouver), and spent her summers studying in New York City at the Joffrey Ballet School, with Melissa Hayden, and with Douglas Wassell.
 Marisa holds a B.A. in English from Barnard College, Columbia University and a Masters in Arts Management from Claremont Graduate University.
 She serves on the board of the Kenneth Walker Dance Project, a contemporary ballet company based in the South Bay.
 She is a native of Vancouver, B.C., Canada and lives in Silver Lake with her husband and daughter.